mukorodgreat/Joshua_Profile/README.md

    - Role-based access controls and permissions for managing staff access to system features.

 ---
+## Technical Details
+- **Technology Stack**: Developed using FileMaker Pro (As a Product of Apple company, Claris FileMaker adopts rigorous security standards including holding SOC 2® Type 2 and ISO compliance accreditations.)
+It also run effectively on Windows Platform..
+- **Architecture**: Scalable architecture with modular design for easy customization and expansion.
+- **Data Modelling**: Integrated database system designed with room for future expansion.

+---
 ## Conclusion
 - **Summary**: Our Customizable School Management System offers educational institutions the flexibility and adaptability they need to tailor their administrative processes to suit their unique requirements.
 - **Call to Action**: Interested in learning more about how our Customizable School Management System can benefit your institution?
 Contact us for a personalized demonstration or consultation.